500px/greedo-layout-for-ios/ATTRIBUTION.md

-The photos in the sample application are licensed under the Creative Commons and are listed below.
+The photos used in the screenshot of the sample application are licensed under the Creative Commons and are listed below.

 * [Head V Heart by Minh Bui](https://500px.com/photo/140742805/head-v-heart-by-minh-bui)
 * [Portfolio Work For Patrik by David Tannfors](https://500px.com/photo/139686767/portfolio-work-for-patrik-by-david-tannfors)